ultimate271/notes/gibson/neuromancer04.md

 Grievous Angel, had been shown to produce acute paranoia and homicidal psychosis in eighty-five percent of experimental subjects.

+## Molly kills someone in the elevator before stopping it and begins to hack into it
 CASE HIT THE switch as his program surged through the gates of the subsystem that controlled security for the Sense/Net research library.
 He found himself stepping into an elevator.